shivaniramdas/Netflix-Content-Analysis/README.md

 # Netflix-Content-Analysis

-Explore my viewing preferences on Netflix
+> This project was taken up to explore my viewing preferences on Netflix.
+I am a big fan of the 90's bollywood movies but when it comes to TV shows, Hollywood, no doubt!
+What can i expect on Netflix in terms of my genre selection or choice of streaming?

 ## About